SSBB231/simple-log-echo-server/README.md

 <p>
-The simple-log-echo-server is just that: a server that will take incoming HTTP requests, print them to Standard Out, and return them within them in a response body
+The simple-log-echo-server is just that: a server that will take incoming HTTP requests, print them to Standard Out, and return them in the server's response body
 </p>